 - Adhesions, which are essentially areas of scar tissue that can obstruct blood flow to the intestines and cause chronic colic and pain;

-- Give your horse plenty of turnout time; and
+- Give your horse plenty of turnout time.

-- Support your horse’s gut health with equine probiotic supplements.
+- Support your horse’s gut health with equine probiotic supplements for assurance through the changes you cannot control.